Megan-dz/Wild_Haven_Donation_Management_System-WWF/docs/architecture.md

 | **Communication layer** | Optional service for receipts, confirmations, donor notifications, or campaign communication. |
 | **Administration layer** | Recommended protected interface for maintaining FAQs, mission/impact content, donation campaigns, and reviewing donation records. |

+Each of these components could, in principle, be implemented as a separate service.
+Alternatively, several of them could be combined into a single monolithic application, especially at this stage of the project's maturity.
+The choice between a monolith and separate services usually depends on team size, expected traffic, and how quickly new features need to ship.

 ---

 ## 6. Donation Workflow

 The donation interface is the central transactional component visible in the screenshots.
-It allows a visitor to switch between one-time and monthly giving, select a predefined amount, or enter a custom amount.
+It allows a visitor to switch between one-time and monthly giving It allows a visitor to select a predefined amount,
+It allows a visitor to enter a custom amount.
 The UI then displays the selected gift before the visitor proceeds with the transaction.

+This workflow is deceptively simple on the surface but implies meaningful underlying state management.
+Switching between "one-time" and "monthly" likely changes which preset amounts are shown, since suggested monthly amounts are typically smaller than one-time amounts.
+Selecting a custom amount likely overrides any preset selection, requiring the UI to track which input source is currently authoritative.
+The summary view before checkout implies a confirmation step exists prior to actual payment submission, which is good practice for reducing accidental donations.

 <p align="center">
    <img src="../images/figure2.png" alt="Conceptual donation workflow diagram" width="700">
 </p>

 <p align="center"><sub><b>Figure 2.</b> Conceptual donation workflow.</sub></p>

 ---